kristinbarton/ufs-arctic-workflow/README.md

 Generating new Initial Condition file from RTOFS input
 ------------------------------------------------------
 This is automatically done as part of the [Generating MOM6 Initial and Boundary Inputs](#generating-mom6-initial-and-boundary-inputs) scripts.
-1. Recursively copy all files from the directory on Hera to your working directory `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_development/input_files/ocn_ic/`
+1. Recursively copy all files from the directory on Ursa to your working directory `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_development/input_files/ocn_ic/`
 2. Required mesh and interpolation weight files are already in the directory for the current Arctic mesh.
 If you would like to generate new interpolation weights (e.g., for a different mesh), make sure to do the following:
 * Replace `ocean_mask.nc`, `ocean_hgrid.nc`, and `ocean_vgrid.nc` files with those corresponding to your grid.